Welcome to Python Excels!

 Now it’s getting interesting.
 Reading and writing spreadsheets with XLRD and XLWT (as discussed in the two previous posts is sufficient for many tasks and you don’t even need a copy of Excel to do it.
 But to really open up your data and fully extract all the information possible, you’ll need Excel and its powerful set of functions and features like pivot tables and charting.

-To get you started, I’ve illustrated a number of common tasks you can do with Python and Excel.
-Each program below is a self contained example, just copy it, paste it and run it.
+To get you started, I’ve created sample scripts to demonstrate some common tasks you can do with Python and Excel.
+Each program below is a self-contained example, just copy it, paste it, and run it.

-A handy feature in Excel is the ability to quickly record a Visual Basic (VB) macro and save it.
-It’s also fairly simple to take a captured VB macro, tweak it slightly and use it in your Python scripts.
-I’ve used this capability dozens of times over the years to capture a sequence of operations that modify a spreadsheet and build a pivot table or chart, then integrate the macro into a Python script.
-It wasn’t always apparent to me how I could take the macro and use it within Python or other scripting languages beside Visual Basic, but I now have a pretty good grasp and want to share the technique with you.
+A handy feature in Excel is the ability to quickly record a sequence of operations into a Visual Basic (VB) macro.
+It’s also fairly simple to take a captured VB macro, change it slightly, and use it in your Python scripts.
+I’ve used this capability dozens of times over the years to automate spreadsheet calculations and pivot table generation.
+I now have a good understanding of how to port the VB macro into Python; let me share the technique with you.

-The last post introduced a technique for recording a Visual Basic macro within Excel and migrating it to Python.
+The last post introduced a technique for recording a Visual Basic macro within Excel and porting it to Python.
 This exercise will build on those techniques while leveraging Python for more of the work.
+In this example, you will create two tables from scratch — a simple multiplication table and a table of random numbers — and apply conditional formatting to the numbers.

 The previous posts have used Excel and Python to create and manipulate small spreadsheets.
 In reality, Python and Excel are especially well suited to tackling large data sets.
-This post will illustrate some techniques for cleaning up data downloaded from corporate ERP systems such as SAP and Oracle, and getting it ready for some serious data mining with Excel.
+This post will illustrate some techniques for cleaning up data downloaded from corporate Enterprise Resource Planning (ERP) systems, such as SAP and Oracle, and getting it ready for some serious data mining with Excel.

-In my professional life, I’ve found few people who have a solid knowledge of pivot tables and are really comfortable using them in Excel.
-If you aren’t aware of pivot tables or haven’t had the time to try out this function in Excel, pivot tables provide a way to cross tabulate, sort, segregate and aggregate tabular data, enabling you to quickly summarize data and extract totals, averages, and other information from the source data.
+If you aren’t aware of pivot tables or haven’t had the time to try out this function in Excel, you need to learn about this powerful feature.
+Pivot tables provide a way to cross-tabulate, sort, segregate, and aggregate tabular data.
+Using pivot tables, you can quickly summarize data and extract totals, averages, and other information from the source data.

-Python and Excel can help you quickly clean up a spreadsheet, organize data and build useful reports in very few lines of code.
-Another useful data preparation technique is to build new columns of information based on the available data, as shown in this post.
+Python and Excel can help you quickly clean up a spreadsheet, organize data, and build useful reports in very few lines of code.
+Another helpful data preparation technique is to make new columns of information based on the available data.
+This post discusses how you can use Python to extend your Excel data and create more meaningful reports.

-If you’re going to offer your Windows users a new utility, you better provide an icon to click and let them drag stuff onto it.
-And if something goes wrong, you better have a decent error message.
-This post will take the Pivot Table generation script developed in the Extending Pivot Table Data post and turn it into a user friendly Windows program with better flexibility and improved user experience.
+If you’re going to offer your Windows users a new application, you should also provide a graphical user interface to help them use it.
+Graceful error recovery and useful error messages also go a long way toward making your application easy-to-use.
+This post will take the Pivot Table generation script developed in Extending Pivot Table Data and turn it into a user-friendly application with an improved user experience.

-Here’s another application for Python and Excel: parsing a collection of spreadsheets for specific data.
+Here’s another application for Python and Excel: opening a folder of spreadsheets and pulling specific data from each spreadsheet.